kiba/Writings/for_science/chp9_meeting_the_host.md

 "Yes.
 It appeared that they were very much like our ancestors, in what recording and anthropological knowledge we have left of the ancient United States."

-"I am more interested in this trans-dimensional travel capability than examining the progenitor members of ancient Earth civilization, fascinating as they are.
+"I am more interested in this trans-dimensional travel capability than examining the progenitor members of ancient Earth civilizations, fascinating as they are.
 We must have it." she said it with hunger.
-Left unsaid was if this was a trick or a prelude to an invasion, or something worse.
+Left unsaid was if this was a trick or a prelude to an invasion, or something far worse.

 But if they were able to fake it that well, then there may be absolutely no hope for Sidonia in term of survival.
 One do not plan for a sudden blackhole singularity appearing inside of the arkship at all.
 An instant death meant that no plan will achieve any sort of success.